davisdw/Lending_Club_Loan_Prediction_Analysis/README.md

-# Weighted Average Analysis
-Based on the feature importances obtained from the predictive model, we can observe the following key findings:

-issued_year (Issued Year): This feature has the highest importance score of 0.0321, indicating that the year in which the loan was issued is the most significant predictor of loan default according to the model.
-Newer loans might have different risk factors compared to older ones, which could influence default rates.

 int_rate (Interest Rate): With an importance score of 0.0199, the interest rate charged on the loan is the second most important feature.
 This aligns with common intuition as higher interest rates typically correlate with higher risk for default.

 dti (Debt-to-Income Ratio): The debt-to-income ratio has an importance score of 0.0129, indicating its moderate importance in predicting loan defaults.
 A higher DTI suggests that the borrower may have difficulty managing additional debt, increasing the risk of default.